w-h-a/js_foundations/scope-note.md

 // source code
 const localFunction = function() { // line i
   // local code of length m
-} // line i + m + 1
+}; // line i + m + 1
 // more source code
 // line n
 ```

-the code from line _i_ to line _i + m + 1_ is a scope of the `localFunction` function.
+the code from line _i_ to line _i + m + 1_ is the scope of the `localFunction` function.
 (Note, that we can say that the the parameter list is a scope and the function's body is a scope nested in that scope.)
 This is also referred to as 'function' scope.

 3. Given the code of line length _n_ below